senzing-garage/aws-cloudformation-dev-rest/README.md

     ```

 1. Use the following commands to run the example web application.
-<br/>Note: Homebrew users may see deprecation warnings like "DEPRECATION: Configuring installation scheme with distutils ...".
+   Note: Homebrew users may see deprecation warnings like
+   "DEPRECATION: Configuring installation scheme with distutils ...".
    Do not worry and continue on.
-To understand the warnings, refer to [this](https://github.com/Homebrew/homebrew-core/issues/76621)
+   To understand the warnings, refer to [this](https://github.com/Homebrew/homebrew-core/issues/76621).

-   <br/>Example:
+   Example:

     ```console
     cd ${GIT_REPOSITORY_DIR}/examples